doriang102/doriang102.github.io/_posts/2017-06-10-statistical-confidence-and-power.md

 ## Frequentist Statistical Power

 In the frequentist approach, as we saw in the last section, we wish to estimate the probability of making an observation *at least as large as the difference observed under the assumption that the two buttons are identical*.

-For statistical power, we want to say *what is the required sample size to reject the null hypothesis assuming that the two buttons are different?*
+For statistical power, we ask:

+**Question:** *What is the required sample size to reject the null hypothesis assuming that the two buttons are different?*

 Mathematically this is expressed as:

 $$ p(\textrm{reject } H_0 \rvert H_1 \textrm{ is true}).$$

 In other words, what's the probability we will be able to reject the null hyothesis if the difference we observe is actually true?
-If we reject the null hypothesis at a p value of $0.05$ for instance, and we know that button 1 out performs button 2 by some threshold $$\alpha$$, how many observations would we need to be 95% sure that this result is true?
+If we reject the null hypothesis at a p value of $$0.05$$ for instance, and we know that button 1 out performs button 2 by some threshold $$\alpha$$, how many observations would we need to be 95% sure that this result is true?

 Let's define some quantities: